 Typically, there are four types of screen sizes that responsive design is tailored to smartphones and tablets, including:

 - Mobile phones, 480-767 pixels (wide), 479 or less pixels (vertical)

 Depending on the device you use, the content on the screen will shift around to best display the page.
 But saying that it shifts to fit the size of the device is putting it too simply.
 The reason it shifts is because it is a responsive layout or adaptive web design.

 It makes content dynamic

 With a responsive design, the content is dynamic — images are optimized, spacing and formatting are tailored.
-So, texts, images, and video will automatically fit perfectly to your screen.
+So, texts, images, and videos will automatically fit perfectly to your screen.
 Common characteristics of a mobile-responsive website include:

-- Content that adapts to the device’s screen so there’s no need for horizontal scrolling
+- Content that adapts to the device’s screen, so there’s no need for horizontal scrolling

 - Plenty of space for tap targets (links and buttons) so that tapping isn’t difficult

 - Fast load times